 Ava Estell Reviews landing page example

-This helps Ava Estell monetize a keyword that’s typically dominated by general review websites.
+This also helps Ava Estell monetize a keyword that’s typically dominated by third-party review websites.

 Takeaway:

-Ava Estell implements social proof really well and its on-page optimization is great.
-It can improve by adding more prominent calls to action to drive more clicks and conversions.
+Ava Estell implements social proof well and its on-page optimization is strategic and effective.

 3. Passion planner